-Assessment results are reported using various methods, for example the College Factbook, which includes detailed data on institution-set student achievement benchmarks for enrollment, course completion, retention, persistence, college to university transfers, and graduate employment rates.
-The Fact Book is provided to campus constituents including the Board of Trustees (BOT) and an electronic copy is available on the GCC website.
-The BOT receives quarterly departmental reports that highlight student success including enrollment, course completion, retention, persistence, transfer, and employment.528
+Assessment results are reported using various methods, for example, through the annually-published College Fact Book, which includes detailed data on institutional-set student achievement benchmarks for enrollment, course completion, retention, persistence, college to university transfers, and graduate employment rates.
+The Fact Book is provided to campus constituents including the Board of Trustees (BOT) and an electronic copy is available on the College's public website.
+The BOT receives quarterly departmental reports that highlight student success including enrollment, course completion, retention, persistence, transfer, and employment.424